-With the average selling price of homes in Toronto now $776,684, the idea of buying in the city is becoming unrealistic for many people.
+With the average selling price of homes in Toronto hovering around the $1 million mark since the summer, the idea of buying in the city is becoming unrealistic for many, particularly those looking to get into the market for the first time.

-Then you have to take into account that number is for houses and condos combined – if you are in the market for a detached home, expect to pay around the $1.3 million mark.
+Then you have to take into account that number is for detached houses, townhomes, and condominiums combined – if you are in the market for a single-family detached home, expect to pay around the $1.3 to $1.5 million mark.

 Crossing City Lines

-“Toronto is not affordable right not so people are going further out,” he says.
+“Toronto is no longer affordable to many, so people are choosing to move further out,” he says.
 “When I sit down with a first-time home buyer and we come up with a budget and what they can get approved for, typically it is a $500,000 to $600,000 budget.
-Most people are open to anywhere within an hour of the city.
-So they are looking at Oshawa, Ajax and Brampton as more affordable options.”
+Most people are open to anywhere within an hour of the city.”

 What to Consider When Buying a Suburban Home